binky2008/openbi/README.md

 - srcdbconnectionurl = db connection url
 - srcdbusername = db login user
 - srcdbpassword = db password
-- srcdbconnpropertyfile = file in folder _datasources_ containing the above parameters
+- srcdbconnpropertyfile = file in folder _datasources_ containing the above parameters.
+The file must have the _.properties_ extension but must be referenced without extension in the command line call.
 - srcdbconnkeywordfile file in folder _conf_ containing a list of db reserved keywords

 _target connection_